 Whenever a patient presents with chest pain, shortness of breath, dizziness, fainting, or irregular heartbeats, an electrocardiogram (ECG) will be ordered to determine any heart abnormalities.
 Many of these abnormalities may include coronary artery disease, unstable angina, acute myocardial infarction, arrhythmias, and cardiomyopathies, to name a few.
-Coronary artery disease is the buildup of plaque in the arteries surrounding the heart, restricting blood flow and resulting in chest pain, which is also known as unstable angina.
-A myocardial infarction (heart attack) is whenever this plaque builds up so much that it completely blocks the vessels, causing the heart to lose blood supply and killing heart tissue.
+Coronary artery disease is the build up of plaque in the arteries surrounding the heart, restricting blood flow and resulting in chest pain, which is also known as unstable angina.
+A myocardial infarction (heart attack) occurs whenever this plaque builds up so much that it completely blocks the vessels, causing the heart to lose blood supply and killing heart tissue.
 Some symptoms can include: chest pain, shortness of breath, dizziness, nausea, vomiting, and heartburn.
-Arrhythmias are abnormally fast, slow or irregular heart beats.
+Arrhythmias are abnormally fast, slow, or irregular heart beats.
 Cardiomyopathies are conditions affecting heart tissue, causing the tissue to be dilated, hypertrophic, or restrictive.
-Symptoms include shortness of breath, fatigue, swelling of lower extremities, coughing when lying down, dizziness, chest pain, and arrhythmias.
+Symptoms of cardiomyopathies include: shortness of breath, fatigue, swelling of lower extremities, coughing when lying down, dizziness, chest pain, and arrhythmias.

 An ECG is performed by placing 10 electrodes on a patient in a supine and resting position.
 The electrodes are named as following: V1, V2, V3, V4, V5, V6, RL, RA, LL, and LA.
 These electrodes make up 12 leads consisting of: lead I, lead II, lead II, augmented vector right (aVR), augmented vector left (aVL), augmented vector foot (aVF), and V1 to V6.
 V1 is placed on the fourth intercostal space to the right of the sternum.
 V2 is adjacent, in the fourth intercostal space to the left of the sternum.
 V4 is placed in the fifth intercostal space on the left-hand side at the midclavicular line.
 V3 is placed between V2 and V4.
 V5 is placed at the anterior axillary line.
 V6 is placed at the midaxillary line.
 The limb leads RL and LL are placed between the ankle and hip (right and left), and RA and LA are placed between the shoulder and elbow (right and left).
 Incorrect placement of electrodes can result in incorrect tracings appearing in the ECG.
 Electrodes must also be in direct contact with skin, so any oils or hair on the skin must be removed.
 Electrodes should not be placed over bones or where a lot of muscle movement occurs.